One of the best ways to determine how far you should be hitting a 7 wood is to look at your skill level.

 Tips for Hitting Your 7 Wood Further

 If you want to hit your 7 wood further, you must be smart about setup, swing length, and weight transfer.
-Here are some of our favorite tips for learning to hit your 7 wood further.
+Here are some of my favorite tips for learning to hit your 7 wood further.

 Check Ball Position

-Even though the 7 wood is a fairway wood, it does not need to be pushed to the front of your stance quite like a 3 or 5 wood does.
+Even though the 7 wood is a fairway wood, it doesn’t need to be pushed to the front of your stance quite like a 3 or 5 wood does.
 The 7 wood is not as long, and it has a higher loft.
 Keep it just forward of middle, and you will have more luck getting the total distance you need.